tipani86/CatGDP/README.md

 # CatGDP
 ​Meow meow, dis iz a GitPurr repository of CatGDP fur feline whiskerful conversations.
 Pawsome, right?
 Hiss-tory in the making!
 Happy Caturday! 🐾

-Talk with a cat, anytime, anywhere.
-Get infinite furry feline images.
-Waste time, destroy productivity and GDP.
-Purrrrr...
+Chat with a #cat, anytime, anywhere.
+Get #infinite purrrly cat images, and utterly destroy your #productivity and #GDP.

 Try it: https://www.CatGDP.com